 Dr. Goldin has written for The International Journal of Psychoanalytic Self-Psychology, Psychoanalytic Dialogues, and Psychoanalytic Inquiry.
 He is an associate editor for Psychoanalytic Inquiry and an associate book editor for Psychoanlaysis: Self in Context.

-Please see the CE/CME credits page for more information.
+Continuing Education certificates of attendance will be awarded electronically in exchange for a completed evaluation form.
 For refund policies or cancellations, please visit our policies page.
 Any other questions, contact the SDPC Continuing Education Manager.

-CMA Accreditation Statement: The San Diego Psychoanalytic Center is accredited by the California Medical Association (CMA, provider #4001214) to provide continuing medical education for physicians.
+CMA Accreditation Statement: The San Diego Psychoanalytic Center is accredited by the California Medical Association (CMA, provider #4001214) to provide continuing medical education for physicians. |

-AMA Credit Designation Statement: The San Diego Psychoanalytic Center designates this Continuing Education activity for a maximum of 3 hours AMA PRA Category 1 Credit(s)™️.
+AMA Credit Designation Statement: The San Diego Psychoanalytic Center designates this Continuing Education activity for a maximum of 2 hours AMA PRA Category 1 Credit(s)™️.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CAMFT Accreditation: The San Diego Psychoanalytic Center (SDPC) is approved by the California Association of Marriage and Family Therapists (CAMFT) as a continuing education provider, (#050121), to offer Category 1 credit for LMFT’S, LCSW’S, LPCC’S and LEP’S. SDPC as required by the California Board of Behavior Sciences.
 SDPC maintains responsibility for this course program and all of its content.

-Disclosure Statement: The San Diego Psychoanalytic Center CME Committee has reviewed the materials for accredited continuing education and has determined that this activity is not related to the product line of ineligible companies and therefore, the activity meets the exception outlined in Standard 3: ACCME's identification, mitigation and disclosure of relevant financial relationship*.
+The San Diego Psychoanalytic Center (SDPC) CME Committee has reviewed the materials for accredited continuing education and has determined that none of the planners and presenters for this activity have relevant financial relationship(s)* to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling or distributing healthcare products used by or on patients.
+This activity is not related to the product line of ineligible companies and therefore, the activity meets the exception outlined in Standard 3: ACCME's identification, mitigation, and disclosure of relevant financial relationships.
 This activity does not have any known commercial support.

-*Financial relationships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.
+*Financial relationships are relevant if the educational content that an individual can control is related to the business lines or products of the ineligible company.

 Statement of Commitment: San Diego Psychoanalytic Center does not discriminate in employment and in its educational programs and activities, including admission or access thereto, on the basis of race, national origin, color, creed, religion, sex, age, marital status, disability, veteran status, sexual orientation, and gender identity.